 Students are given the opportunity in English to develop their reading and writing skills in a learning environment where the focus is very much on nurturing a love of reading for pleasure.

-In Year 7, students study a range of texts from modern world literature, including Ellis’ The Breadwinner and challenging poetry from esteemed writers such as Dharker and Agard.
-On top of this, Year 7 students explore innovative and creative approaches to Shakespeare’s Romeo and Juliet—as well as an appreciation of the Bard’s dramatic methods, students hone their textual analysis by examining some of the most famous and demanding passages in the English literary heritage.
+In Year 7, students study a range of texts from modern world literature, including Ness’ ‘A Monster Calls’ and a challenging of poetry and short stories from the Gothic genre of Literature, from esteemed writers such as Poe and Shelley.
+On top of this, Year 7 students explore innovative and creative approaches to Shakespeare’s ‘A Midsummer Night’s Dream’—as well as an appreciation of the Bard’s dramatic methods, students hone their textual analysis by examining some of the most famous and demanding passages in the English literary heritage.

 Furthermore, students develop their understanding and application of many fiction and non-fiction texts.
-Over the course of the year, students read and analyse articles, blogs, letters and leaflets, considering their purpose/audience/form and making higher level connections with their understanding of social and cultural issues.
-There is an extended focus on the generic conventions of Gothic literature.
+Over the course of the year, students read and analyse articles, letters and leaflets, considering their purpose/audience/form and making higher level connections with their understanding of social and cultural issues.
 The importance of the skilful and accurate use of punctuation and grammar underpins every writing unit.

 Each Year 7 class is timetabled one library lesson per fortnight.
 The objectives of these sessions are for pupils to research and discover new texts, track their reading journeys and discuss their reading preferences.